 Cardiovascular benefits have also been observed from resistance training, such as improvements in peak oxygen uptake, stroke volume, and cardiac output (12).
 An additional benefit for cardiac rehabilitation patients is the efficacy of resistance training in improving cardiovascular disease risk factors such as hypertension, dyslipidemia, and insulin sensitivity.

 The belief that one could isolate and train just the aerobic pathway originated in the mid-1960s by Dr. Kenneth Cooper.
-Even though science has since been proven that this is impossible, the gyms and trainers keep the myth alive that you need to do more cardio.
+Even though science has since proven that this is impossible, gyms and trainers keep the myth alive that you need to do more cardio.
 It is not necessary and potentially harmful.

 Want a healthy heart?
 Get off the treadmill.
 Focus on brief periods of intensity and not duration.
-Embrace variety in movement and energy demand and reject fixed movement steady state exercises.
+Embrace variety in movement and energy demand and reject fixed movement steady-state exercises.